jsalva9/K-MST-with-MILP-optimization/readme.md

 conda install --file requirements.txt
 ```

+The directory `problems` contains the LP or MILP solutions of some other simple problems: TSP, Minimum Steiner Tree, a league / court scheduling problem...

 ## Configuration file
 The configuration file `config.yaml` is split into 3 sections:
 - `basic`: contains the basic parameters of the program